chopperpoka/GPT-based-text-summarization/README.md

 - Axios for making API requests to the Flask server
 - Flask for the server-side logic and text summarization

-## Installation and Usage

-1. Clone the repository to your local machine
-2. Run `npm install` to install the necessary dependencies
-3. Run `npm start` to start the development server
-4. Navigate to `http://localhost:3000` in your browser to view the application

 ## Contributing

 Contributions to TextXtract are welcome!
 To contribute, please submit a pull request with your proposed changes.
 For major changes, please open an issue first to discuss the proposed changes.